murilo-fernando/murilo-fernando/README.md

 ## Hi there 👋

-- 🤓 I’m currently working with pentest and cybersecurity (Wireless, software and hardware gadgets)
+- 🤓 I’m currently working with pentest and cybersecurity
 - 🐍 I’m currently learning data structures and algorithms with python
 - 📫 How to reach me: 📧 murilo_oliveira199723@outlook.com
-- 🐧Kali linux
+- 🐧Kali linux/Ubuntu
 - 😄 Pronouns: He/His
 ##